Nutriadmin/hipaa-training/source/sections/self-study-and-quiz/physical-security.md

 <div class="reveal-answer">
 	<button class="button">Reveal Answer</button>
 	<blockquote><p>This is only permitted if the external drive is also encrypted.
-We recommend backing everything up to the company Box account.</p></blockquote>
+We recommend backing everything up to the company Google Drive account.</p></blockquote>
 </div>

 ---